 Sprints are extremely complex and can be done over short distances or long.
-They can be done on the track or on foot trails in the forest (learn from this article about hiking).
+They can be done on the track or on foot trails in the forest.
 Depending on how you train, you can even trigger certain benefits like:

 - Getting bigger legs.
 A good example is to watch to Olympic sprinters over marathon runners,

 - Growing calves and increasing your muscular endurance,

 - Burn a lot of calories and turn it into cardio training with the purpose of losing excess body-fat.

 On top of all these methods, there is one that can make your muscles and heart scream for mercy even more, and that method consists of SIT workouts.